 - You find out what their needs are and if you might be a good fit

-- You send them a link to your scheduling software to schedule a 20 min chat (you can use something like Timetrade or Calendly)
+- You send them a link to your scheduling software to schedule a 20 min chat (you can use something like Acuity Scheduling)

 - During the chat, you get to know each other and you ask them questions

-- If you’re a good fit, you send them their first invoice and your contract
+- If you’re a good fit, you send them your contract and their first invoice (you’ll want a PayPal account to collect money)

 - You ask for passwords (you can use LastPass for this)